Enhanced dispersion in intermittent multiphase flow

 We inject passive tracers ($N=15000$) uniformly through the system in the initial state.
 At a time $t$, the particles reach a position

-where $k$ is the index of a particle and $\mathbf x^k(0)=\big(x^k_\perp(0),x^k_\parallel(0)\big)$ consists of respectively the longitudinal and transverse components.
+where $k$ is the index of a particle, $\mathbf v$ is local flow velocity and $\mathbf x^k(0)=\big(x^k_\perp(0),x^k_\parallel(0)\big)$ consists of respectively the longitudinal and transverse components.
 The particles passively follow the flow in the absence of molecular diffusion and are subject to the fluctuations induced by change in the spatial configuration of the fluid phases and the corresponding spatio-temporal heterogeneity of the flow velocity field.
-The statistics of the tracers is first collected after the simulations reach a steady state (i.e.\ when there is no net-drift in the average flow rate).
+While we consider here the dispersion of purely advective particles, diffusion would be expected to further enhance transverse dispersion and induce a transition to Fickian dispersion for longitudinal dispersion.
+The statistics of the tracers is collected after the simulations reached a steady state (i.e.\ when there is no net-drift in the average flow rate).

+In the single phase case, particle trajectories do not intersect, which implies that there is no asymptotic transverse dispersion in 2D.
+In the two-phase system, the flow can become temporarily blocked locally when the surface forces exceed the driving force of the fluid.
+In fact, repeated deactivation and reactivation of different flow paths (see the difference between the panels Fig.\ \ref{fig:setup}B-C and the Supplementary Material S2 Movie) allow particle trajectories to cross each other.
 In Fig.\ \ref{fig:trajectories}, we show particle trajectories for a single phase and two multiphase simulations.
-Note that in this figure the particle trajectories are shifted such that they all originate at the center of coordinates.
-If we do not shift the trajectories in the single phase simulation they will not intersect - the future and past of any particle is uniquely determined by a single point.
-In the two-phase system, the flow can become temporarily blocked in localized regions when the surface tension forces locally are larger than the driving force of the fluid.
-As a consequence, we observe a repeated deactivation and reactivation of different flow paths (See the difference between the panels Fig.\ \ref{fig:setup}B-C), which allow particle trajectories to intersect.
-As the Bond number is lowered, the velocity fluctuations grow relative to the mean flow (see Fig.\ \ref{fig:multi}B) and lead to particle paths that look more jagged and wander further transversely.
-In the low Bond number limit, the local flow is highly intermittent and narrow flow channels host larger proportions of the overall flow -- consistent with the experimental observations of critical avalanches in slow imbibition experiments \cite{dougherty1998distribution, planet2009avalanches}.

-In the following, we compute the dispersion respectively from the Lagrangian velocity correlations and from the spatial variance of the position of passive tracers.
+In this figure the particle trajectories are shifted such that they all originate at the center of coordinates.
+As the Bond number is lowered, the velocity fluctuations grow relative to the mean flow (see Fig.\ \ref{fig:multi}B) and lead to particle paths that look more jagged and wander further transversely (Fig.~\ref{fig:trajectories}).
+In the low Bond number limit, the local flow is highly intermittent and a few flow channels host larger proportions of the overall flow -- consistent with the experimental observations of critical avalanches in slow imbibition experiments \cite{dougherty1998distribution, planet2009avalanches}.
+In the following, we compute the dispersion from the spatial variance of the position of passive tracers.